The City of Mandurah aims to provide a safe, welcoming and enjoyable city for both residents and visitors.

 The information in the database is accessible only to the registrant, who can update their own account, while the WA Police Force can view contact details for investigation purposes.
 However, police cannot access camera footage unless provided by the registrant.

-To register with Cam Map WA.
+To register with Cam-Map WA.
 Please follow the Cam-Map WA link.

 Safe and Found WA supports people living with dementia, autism or a cognitive impairment who might be at risk of becoming lost or reported as missing, by ensuring Police have immediate access to critical information to assist when undertaking search operations.